LauraScutariu/Manual-Testing---Practice-Project/README.md

 - we will use test environment ;
 - testing using new accounts and older account is necessary ;
 - The following test conditions could be found here:

+#### 3.3 Test cases
+ - The test cases with steps could be found here:

   [Ability for parents/students to personally manage notification preferences](https://laurascutariu.atlassian.net/browse/AFPT-3)

   [The possibility to allow notifications/alerts to come via SMS to both students and parents](https://laurascutariu.atlassian.net/browse/AFPT-4)